Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 He pulled a device that looked much like a smartphone from the pocket of his own flight suit and glanced at it, then said something which the station didn't translate.
 "I should go, my Clan-Father wants to have a word with me."

 "It's been a pleasure, Goruu."
 Rylee said, still scarcely believing that she was already considering an *alien raccoon* to be a likeable acquaintance and potential friend.
-She paid close attention to the markings of his fur around the eyes and muzzle and memorized them---It would be very embarrassing to have got on so well with him only to confuse him for some other Gaoian.
+She paid close attention to the markings of his fur around the eyes and muzzle and memorized them - It would be very embarrassing to have got on so well with him only to confuse him for some other Gaoian.

 They shook hands again, and Goruu ducked his head in what she took for a respectful gesture before jogging away.